developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 layout: guide.html
 ---
 ## Overview
 Enterprise Browser 2.5 (and higher) supports the ability to run multiple EB apps at the same time, each accessing different `Config.xml` files with different groups of configuration settings.
-This provides a convenient way to deploy multiple apps and feature-sets that can be toggled without re-launching EB. **Multi-session capabilities can be invoked in two ways**, each with benefits and drawbacks.
+This provides a convenient way to deploy multiple apps and feature-sets that can be toggled without re-launching EB.

+> Multi-session capabilities can be invoked in two ways, each with benefits and drawbacks. **The main drawback common to both is the limitation placed on supported features** (as configured by tags in the `Config.xml` file).

 -----